Nick Faldo's Success and Achievements in Timeline

 In 1981, Faldo won his second consecutive Sun Alliance PGA Championship in England.

-In 1983, Faldo finished top of the European Tour Order of Merit, securing five European Tour victories.
+In 1983, Faldo finished top of the Order of Merit with five European Tour victories.

 May 1987: Peugeot Spanish Open Victory

-In May 1987, Faldo won the Peugeot Spanish Open, marking his first European Tour victory since 1984 and a turning point in restoring his confidence.
+In May 1987, Faldo won the Peugeot Spanish Open, marking his first European Tour victory since 1984 and restoring his confidence.

 July 1987: First Major Title at The Open Championship

-In July 1987, Nick Faldo claimed his first major title at The Open Championship at Muirfield, finishing with a steady performance in the final round to secure a one-shot victory after Paul Azinger's late bogeys.
+In July 1987, Nick Faldo claimed his first major title at The Open Championship at Muirfield, winning by one shot after a steady final round of parring every hole.

-During the 1987 Open Championship, Nick Faldo completed a final round of 18 consecutive pars, showcasing his steady play under pressure.
+In 1987, Nick Faldo had a final round of 18 consecutive pars at the Open Championship, exemplifying steady play under pressure.

 Nick Faldo's Open Championship win in 1987 came after mistakes in the closing two holes by Paul Azinger.

-1988: Member of the Order of the British Empire
+1988: Appointed Member of the Order of the British Empire (MBE)

 In the 1988 New Year Honours, Nick Faldo was appointed Member of the Order of the British Empire (MBE) for services to golf.